bkad/CamelCaseMotion/README.md

 the current word.
 Most programming languages use either CamelCase ("anIdentifier") or underscore_notation ("an_identifier") naming conventions for identifiers.
-The best way to navigate inside those identifiers using Vim built-in motions is the [count]f{char} motion, i.e. f{uppercase-char} or f\_, respectively.
+The best way to navigate inside those identifiers using Vim built-in motions is the [count]f{char} motion, i.e. f{uppercase-char} or f_, respectively.
 But we can make this easier:

-This script defines motions similar to 'w', 'b', 'e' which do not move word-wise (forward/backward), but Camel-wise; i.e. to word boundaries and uppercase letters.
+This script defines motions similar to `w`, `b`, `e` which do not move word-wise (forward/backward), but Camel-wise; i.e. to word boundaries and uppercase letters.
 The motions also work on underscore notation, where words are delimited by underscore ('_') characters.
 From here on, both CamelCase and underscore_notation entities are referred to as "words" (in double quotes).
 Just like with the regular motions, a [count] can be prepended to move over multiple "words" at once.
-Outside of "words" (e.g. in non-keyword characters like // or ;), the new motions move just like the regular motions.
+Outside of "words" (e.g. in non-keyword characters like / or ;), the new motions move just like the regular motions.

-Vim provides a built-in 'iw' text object called 'inner word', which works in operator-pending and visual mode.
+Vim provides a built-in `iw` text object called 'inner word', which works in operator-pending and visual mode.
 Analog to that, this script defines inner "word" motions which select the "word" (or multiple "words" if a [count] is given) where the cursor is located.